SBCTC Policy Manual

 The State Board requires that community colleges must:

 - Determine a student’s residency status at the time of initial admission by any college for tuition and fee purposes (see WAC 131-12-020; RCW 28B.15.012 through RCW 28B.15.014; Community College Tuition Waivers and Residency).
 However, for students enrolled exclusively in “ungraded”, contract, and/or student funded courses, residency determination for the purpose of assessing tuition and fees is prohibited.

-- Provide for the recovery of fees for improper resident classification consistent with the rules adopted by the Higher Education Coordinating Board (see RCW 28B.15.015).
+- Provide for the recovery of fees for improper resident classification consistent with the rules adopted by the Washington Student Achievement Council (see RCW 28B.15.015).

 |Disability Support Services Council (DSSC) requested reporting and payment for Disability Accommodation Reserve Funds be changed from quarterly to annual allocation.

 ||3.20.30 updated “Quarterly Disability Accommodation Reserve Fund” with the name of the new online annual reporting system – “Disability Accommodation Pool”.

 |SBCTC Resolution 02-09-16